alainw68/ELK-SIEM/README.md

 }
 ~~~

 This means that the system in running Elasticsearch and it has been installed.
-Now lets enable it run on boot.
+Now lets enable it to run on boot.

 - Enable Elasticsearch to start on boot: